krzemienski/awesome-from-stars/README.md

 * [apptainer/singularity](https://github.com/apptainer/singularity): Singularity has been renamed to Apptainer as part of us moving the project to the Linux Foundation.
 This repo has been persisted as a snapshot right before the changes.
 * [sessionboy/sinn](https://github.com/sessionboy/sinn): a blog based on of react,webpack3,dva,redux,material-ui,fetch,generator,markdown,nodejs,koa2,mongoose,docker,shell,and async/await  基于react+koa2技术栈的个人开源博客系统
 * [ArtSabintsev/Siren](https://github.com/ArtSabintsev/Siren): Notify users when a new version of your app is available and prompt them to upgrade.
-* [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan): Build Your Eternal Digital Garden 构建你永恒的数字花园
+* [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan): Build Your Eternal Digital Garden
 * [marcosgriselli/Sizes](https://github.com/marcosgriselli/Sizes): View your app on different device and font sizes
 * [changsanjiang/SJBaseVideoPlayer](https://github.com/changsanjiang/SJBaseVideoPlayer): video player. rotation, volume, brightness, rate, play, pause, stop, seekToTime, present.
 * [changsanjiang/SJMediaCacheServer](https://github.com/changsanjiang/SJMediaCacheServer): A HTTP Media Caching Framework.
 It can cache FILE or HLS media. 音视频边播边缓存框架, 支持 HLS(m3u8) 和 FILE(mp4, mp3等).